Energy Permitting Reform Act of 2024

-The Energy Permitting Reform Act of 2024 (S.4753) is a bill in the United States Senate to reform the permitting system for fossil fuel and electric power transmission development.
+The Energy Permitting Reform Act of 2024 (S.4753) is a bill in the United States Senate to reform the permitting system for fossil fuel, renewable energy and electric power transmission infrastructure development.
 It is one of the several iterations of permitting reform brought forth by the 118th Congress.
 The bill was introduced by Senators Joe Manchin (I-WV) and John Barrasso (R-WY) in July 2024.

-The last action on the bill was taken in August.
+The last action on the bill was taken in August 2024.
 The Senate Energy and Natural Resources Committee cleared the bill from the committee with a 15-4 margin and only one additional amendment.

 Legislative background

 Energy permitting reform is the idea of altering regulations and rules to make it easier to build energy infrastructure in the United States.
 Currently, it takes a long time for energy infrastructure, such as electric transmission, to be built.
 This is particularly concerning as we are transitioning away from fossil fuels to clean energy sources due to climate change.
 For example, when there is not enough transmission to connect clean energy to the grid, they enter "interconnection queues", a waiting list for clean energy to essentially get turned on.
 The interconnection queues have gotten longer over the years.

 Energy permitting reform is also important as electricity demand and costs rise.
 Such demands are driven by things, such as climate change (e.g. increased electrification) and artificial intelligence use.

 The primary debates in the energy permitting reform space center around two questions.